GerritCodeReview/plugins_multi-site/src/main/resources/Documentation/config.md

 :   Maximum number of threads used to send index events to the target instance.
     Defaults to 1.

-@PLUGIN@.eventThreadPoolSize
-:   Maximum number of threads used to send stream events to the target instance.
-    Defaults to 1.

 @PLUGIN@.cacheThreadPoolSize
 :   Maximum number of threads used to send cache evictions to the target instance.
     Defaults to 1.